 Ongoing work under the new, twin, mile-long I-95 viaducts between Palmer and Ann streets (The northbound viaduct was replaced under Section GR3 construction ending in 2018.) includes the creation of a variety of public spaces (see below, left).
 In addition to a multi-use trail that will be incorporated into the Delaware River Greenway that stretches along the waterfront, PennDOT is investing in Cobblestone pathways, blue-dyed concrete pavement, rain gardens, rock-lined drainage basins, strips of planted grass areas, benches, trees, and small public parking areas.

 Pedestrian-friendly LED street and overhead lighting will illuminate the underside area when construction of these sustainable, ground-level improvements that are designed to benefit residents living in neighborhoods along the interstate finishes in spring 2022.

 During the past three years of construction on the $315 million Section GR4 contract, PennDOT has rebuilt and widened southbound I-95, including replacement of the mile-long southbound viaduct between Ann and Palmer streets, rebuilt the southbound off- and on-ramps, and installed noise barrier walls along southbound I-95.

-The GR4 contract also includes installation of Intelligent Transportation Systems (ITS) components that are currently under construction at various locations across the region (on I-95, U.S. 1 and U.S. 322).
+The GR4 contract also includes installation of Intelligent Transportation Systems (ITS) components that are currently under construction at various locations across the region (on I-95, U.S. 1, and PA 332).
 Those components will assist PennDOT and the City of Philadelphia with traffic and incident management on the region’s highways.